stormchaserroleplaying/stormchaserRPG/Talents/Bard/Whispers/index.md

 #### **Cost:** 3 Character Points
 *You gain the ability to make your weapon attacks magically toxic to a creature’s mind.*

-When you hit a creature with a weapon attack, you can spend a use of your bardic inspiration to deal an additional 2d6 psychic damage to that target.
+When you hit a creature with a weapon attack, you can spend a use of your Bardic Performance to deal an additional 2d6 psychic damage to that target.
 You can do so only once per round.

 ### Words of Terror